Boreas618/Notes/operating-systems/kernels-and-processes.md

 Process isolation is only possible if there is a way to **limit programs running in user-mode from directly changing their privilege level.**

-Other than trapping into the system kernel at the system call locations, an application process cannot be allowed to change its privilege level.
+Other than trapping into the system kernel at the system call locations, an application process **cannot be allowed to change its privilege level**.

 **cannot be allowed to change the set of memory locations it can access**